-A teratoma is a rare type of germ cell tumor (GCT) that may contain different types of tissue.
-These tumors occur most commonly in the ovaries, testicles, and tailbone.
-However, they can occur elsewhere in the body.
+A teratoma is a rare type of germ cell tumor (GCT) containing different types of tissue, such as hair, bone, teeth, and muscle.
+They most commonly affect the ovaries, testicles, and tailbone but can occur elsewhere in the body.
+Some are cancerous.

 Teratomas are a type of GCT.
 This term refers to a tumor that develops from

 Teratomas can appear in newborns, children, or adults.
 They may be benign, meaning noncancerous, or malignant.
 The treatment plan for a teratoma will typically involve surgery.

 In this article, we discuss teratomas in more detail, including the symptoms, causes, diagnosis, and treatment of this type of tumor.